-Offer 1.12: ENHANCEMENT: South Timberline Improvements - Stetson Creek Drive to Trilby Road
+Offer 1.12: ENHANCEMENT: South Timberline Improvements Stetson Creek Drive to Trilby Road (Right-of-Way, Grant Match and Partial Construction)

-- This project will ultimately solve mobility, access, and safety issues for nearby, existing neighborhoods that have been impacted by the growth in traffic and congestion along Timberline. - This offer will fund the right-of-way and construction phases. - \$500,000 has already been appropriated from the TCEF program to begin design work in 2018.
+- This project will ultimately solve mobility, access, and safety issues for nearby, existing neighborhoods that have been impacted by the growth in traffic and congestion along Timberline. - This offer will fund the right of way, federal grant match, and construction. - \$500,000 has already been appropriated from the TCEF program to begin design work in 2018.

-- Funding this Offer will increase future ongoing expenses by an estimated annual amount of:
+Funding this Offer will increase future ongoing expenses by an estimated annual amount of: \$14,000